rclone/rclone/docs/content/docs.md

-Where possible the key names are standardized, so, for example, it is possible to copy object metadata from s3 to azureblob for example and metadata will be translated apropriately.
+Where possible the key names are standardized, so, for example, it is possible to copy object metadata from s3 to azureblob for example and metadata will be translated appropriately.

 Some backends have limits on the size of the metadata and rclone will give errors on upload if they are exceeded.